IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

    usermgmt-ldap-sync-cron-job-1634488800-mzzts                      0/1     Pending     0          21h
    ```
    Shawn Li and Jim Stroud fixed a situation like this once by
-   1) untainting the worker nodes by running this from the infrastrucutre node while logged into the Openshift cluster
+   1) untainting the worker nodes by running this from the infrastructure node while logged into the OpenShift cluster
    ```
    for node in $(oc get no --no-headers | awk {'print $1'} | grep "worker"); do oc adm taint node $node icp4data-